SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

-One consequence of this long-term write access is that you can't access the original variable that was passed as in-out, even if scoping and access control would otherwise permit it --- any access to the original creates a conflict.
+One consequence of this long-term write access is that you can't access the original variable that was passed as in-out, even if scoping rules and access control would otherwise permit it --- any access to the original creates a conflict.
 For example: